Overview of Conference

 The 2018 conference receives generous support from the Maryland Historical Trust Board of Trustees, the City of Alexandria, the University of Maryland Historic Preservation Program, the Historic American Buildings Survey, Preservation Maryland, and George Washington’s Mount Vernon.

-The conference is headquartered in Alexandria, Virginia at the Crowne Plaza Old Town, and for the keynote event we will travel by boat to George Washington’s Mount Vernon.
+The conference is headquartered at the Crowne Plaza Old Town Hotel in Alexandria, Virginia and for the keynote event we will travel by boat to George Washington’s Mount Vernon.
 Please note two important points: Maryland tours are limited to 100 participants each, so register early; the boat for the keynote event leaves at 5:00pm on Wednesday, so make your travel plans accordingly.

 We look forward to seeing you on the banks of the Potomac!